jingmin1987/pyspark_scala_experiment/README.md

 # Pyspark and Spark Experiment

 ## Why this project?
-I noticed that some team's work flow is segmented as below, mainly duet to constraints in different environments
+I noticed that some team's work flow is segmented as below, mainly due to constraints in different environments
 * Preprocessing happens in Python and PySpark.
 * Model training is written in Scala and run on Spark using spark-submit.
-* Mainly rely on grid search for hyperparameter tuning due to inconvenience of visualizing the parameter space while running the model
+* Mainly rely on grid search for hyperparameter tuning due to inconvenience of visualizing the parameter space while running the model using spark-submit
 * Performance reporting and other postprocessing are in Python and Pyspark.

 Therefore, the idea of streamlining model training onto one platform (e.g. Jupyter) and make it more enjoyable/interactive is the core motivation to have this toy project.
-Ideally, user should have almost seamless experience when switching between Python and Spark backend.
+Ideally, user should have almost seamless experience when switching between Python and Spark backend, with almost the same APIs when building the model.
 Gradually more functionality could be implemented on demand.

 The realization of the idea is to leverage `py4j` and implement the wrapper of xgboost-spark on the Python side.
-After I completed the MVP of the project, I found out that similar projects are already available and were developed a long time ago.
-Anyway, I think it is a good fun project and the way I implemented it is a bit different, not necessary better though ; )
+This idea is different from what was implemented in `xgboost-pyspark` which utilizes pyspark.ml.
+Anyway, I think it is a good fun project to implement it in a different way, not necessary better though ; )

 **Example 1** Using Python backend which is the default, and it should utilize the local resources such as CPU and/or GPU